zeppsan/IKEA-PDF-schedule-parser/README.md

-### Features

-I got my schedule in a pdf and created this converter that creates an ics file frmo a pdf.

-# IKEA PDF schedule parser
+# IKEA Schedule converter

-This converter can be run with node.js.

-Example:
+I got my schedule in a pdf format which got me thinking, why not automate the process of putting it into the calendar?
+This is the IKEA schedule parser, it converts an IKEA schedule to .ics format.

+## How to use

+Import the ikeashedule package and use like this:

-    const ics = require('./index');
+    const ikeaSchedule = require('ikeaschedule');
-	const outputFilePath = ics.convertToIcs('./schema.pdf', 'IKEA work', 'Västerås warehouse', './');
+	const outputFilePath = ikeaSchedule.convertToIcs('./schema.pdf', 'IKEA work',  './parsedSchedules/');

-The parameters are:
+The parameters passed to the function is:
-*PDF path*, *Calendar event title*, *Calendar event description*, *Output folder*
+1. The PDF schedule that you want to convert
+2. The title you want on your calendar event.
+3. The output folder.